OndrejHome/ansible.ha-cluster-pacemaker/README.md

 Role for configuring and expanding basic pacemaker cluster on CentOS/RHEL 6/7 and Fedora 28 systems.

-Experimental support for Fedora 29 with pcs-0.10 when using OndrejHome.pcs-modules-2 from develop branch.
+Experimental support for Fedora 29 and RHEL 8 Beta with pcs-0.10 when using OndrejHome.pcs-modules-2 from develop branch.

 Requirements
 ------------